DanielKim0/Gerstein-Lab-Research/README.md

 ## make_test_script.py

 This file runs a test based on the "oneclone.txt" file implemented in the module's native test, and assumes you have the sample file in your current directory.
 This test includes graphing and calculating capabilities.

+## make_results.py

+This file parses the ".out" or results files from a given directory and graphs some characteristics of the results, as well as cleaning up results files and outputting them as a new text file.